Metropark station: Traffic and parking improvements (1986-1997)

 Woodbridge Economic Development Corporation (WEDCO) did their own traffic study around Metropark in early 1993, producing a 32-page report that noted that improvements to local roads would be required as part of construction of the new parking deck.
 WEDCO officials added that the traffic would get worse in the area even if the parking deck was not built and that the occupancy rate for offices in the area would grow from 75% to 90% by 1998.
 The study noted that the traffic on roads around Metropark would decrease with the new parking deck as a lot of commuters would go from being dropped off by others to parking in the deck on their own, reducing standing traffic.
 NJ Transit added that they were working with Woodbridge and Edison officials to create a traffic plan for the new parking deck.
-WEDCO offerd several solutions to mitigate traffic, ncluding adding a right turn lane at the junction of Middlesex-Essex Turnpike and Gill Lane; replacing the stripes at exit 131B, adding traffic signals on Middlesex-Essex Turnpike and outlawing parking to allow an extra lane in each direction.
+WEDCO offered several solutions to mitigate traffic, including adding a right turn lane at the junction of Middlesex-Essex Turnpike and Gill Lane; replacing the stripes at exit 131B, adding traffic signals on Middlesex-Essex Turnpike and outlawing parking to allow an extra lane in each direction.
 The junction of Green Street and Middlesex-Essex Turnpike would be improved, a widening of the junction of Thornall Street and Evergreen Road and at Wood Avenue and Route 27.
 The final solution would be to improve several intersections on Route 27 in Iselin and Menlo Park.

 NJ Transit officially approved the construction of a new parking deck at Metropark station on November 16, 1993.
 A new $32 million project would result in the construction of two new parking decks that would be interconnected.
 The surface lot of 1,791 spaces would be eliminated in its entirety for the two structures: a four-story deck for 1,500 vehicles and a six-story deck for 2,000 more vehicles.
 NJ Transit officials stated that the new parking decks would take 2.5-3 years to be built and opened and that 800 people would be displaced during construction of the first parking deck.
 With that expectation, NJ Transit offered it would rent space with office buildings to open more parking on a temporary basis.
 With construction expected to start in the summer of 1994, NJ Transit would make its final selection on a bidder for the project by the end of 1993.